 The Developer shall estimate the quantities for the entirety of the Development following the items and divisions in the City of St. John's Specifications Book.
 The Developer shall submit the estimate to the City in Excel and PDF format.
 The City shall review the quantities and modify as required to ensure consistency with approved plans.
 The City shall apply its own unit prices to determine the overall Development cost.
 The Development cost shall be factored by 15% for Engineering Fees and 20% for Contingency.
-The cost, fees and contingency shall be further factored by 4% for the portion of HST for which the City received no reimbursement.
-The Developer shall provide a single security in the amount of 50% of the factored Development cost.
-This security will serve as both the Subdivision and Maintenance securities as defined in the City of St. John's Development Regulations.
-Additional securities may be required at the discretion of the City.
+The cost, fees and contingency shall be further factored by 4% for the portion of HST for which the City received no reimbursement The Developer shall provide to the City a single security, to serve as both the Subdivision and Maintenance securities as defined in the St. John's Development Regulations.
+This security will be the sum of the following: